How SaaS Startups Should Be Using Google Ads

 3. Use lookalike audiences to expand your reach

-As a startup, there are two factors that hold you back from scaling your AdWords campaigns as quickly as your larger competitors:
+As a startup, there are two factors that hold you back from scaling your Google Ads campaigns as quickly as your larger competitors:

 - Your audience is limited to people that have a direct need for your product.